Psychedelic/sly-docs/docs/getting-started/interacting-with-canisters.md

 ## SLY - Interacting with Canisters

-Using Sly, you can make update or query calls to canisters, this calls can be directed to the local or main net by providing the top level `--network=ic/local` option, you can also provide any arbitrary http url for the `--network` option.
+Using SLY, you can make **update or query calls to canisters**, this calls can be directed to the local or main net by providing the top level `--network=ic/local` option, you can also provide any arbitrary http url for the `--network` option.
 By default, the local network is used.

-Note: The commands described here are subject to change in near future.
+> Note: The commands described here are subject to change in near future.

 ## Update calls